Clubs & Organizations

 Allendale Woman’s Club

 Since December 13, 1918, women in Allendale have united in community service activities and philanthropy.
-Today, the Allendale Woman’s Club is comprised of 60+ diverse, talented women who are dedicated to continuing that tradition of volunteerism to make a difference in the community and beyond.
-In the course of 100 years of women working together, the club has honored the goals of the earlier women’s clubs and strengthened communities.
+Today, the Allendale Woman’s Club is comprised of diverse, talented women who are dedicated to continuing that tradition of volunteerism to make a difference in the community and beyond.
+In the course of 100

 The club supports many community endeavors: The Allendale Ambulance, Fire, & Police Departments; Boy & Girl Scouts; Celery Farm, Crestwood Lake, & The John Fell House landmarks; Crescent & Orchard Commons residents; Hillside, Brookside, & Northern Highlands Regional High Schools; Lee Memorial Library; and the XYZ Senior Club.